orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/README.md

 This project was completed for the Extended Project Qualification (EPQ) and was awarded 100%/A*.

-My **hydroelectric generator for high-rise buildings** provides a new, compact energy solution which uses existing infrastructure to generate electricity at a local level.
+The **hydroelectric generator for high-rise buildings** provides a new, compact energy solution which uses existing infrastructure to generate electricity at a local level.
 The generator system is contained within a single wastewater pipe running down the side of a high-rise building and is powered by the kinetic energy of the grey water  as it passes across a Pelton water turbine located on the ground floor of the building.
 The system maximizes the energy harnessed from the wastewater by using microcontrollers (Raspberry Pi), electromagnet-operated barriers and integrated liquid and ultrasonic sensors which work together to redistribute the grey wastewater throughout the pipe before it is released across the turbine.
 <br /><br />